 2) Ask questions.
 Most managers appreciate curiosity, but interns do need to strike a balance.
 Interns should keep in mind that managers and colleagues are juggling full plates and questioning can become overwhelming.
 Nonetheless, curious, creative, and intelligent interns set themselves apart and find ways to be appropriately curious.
 For some interns, they’ve had great success establishing a weekly meeting time with their manager to discuss their experiences, observations, and questions.
 Interns who are genuinely curious build better networks because their questions lead to introductions and more substantive interactions.
 They’re also seen as team players and problem solvers.

 3) Take initiative.Your internship is a hands-on course with unlimited opportunities for learning.
 No matter what employers throw at you or which errands you have to run, make sure to find some takeaway from each experience you have.
 This learning includes both technical skills and soft skills with regard to managing time, priorities, goal-setting, and work relationships.
 During periods of “down time”, look for ways to be helpful and focus on adding value.

 4) Focus on making contributions.
 Managers appreciate interns who can rise to the challenge and maintain grace under pressure.
 The first two weeks of your internship are an especially critical time period for establishing your reputation, and you’ll want to prove that you can do the nitty gritty as well as the substantive work.
 Think critically about the observations you’ve made, the questions you’ve discussed, and the experiences you’ve had to make valuable contributions, both big and small.
-If you focus on the needs of the business and think like an entrepreneur, you’ll definitely bolster your effectiveness.By Brad Hoffman, CEO and Founder,
+If you focus on the needs of the business and think like an entrepreneur, you’ll definitely bolster your effectiveness.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.